fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricClusterConfiguration.md

 ## DESCRIPTION
 The **Get-ServiceFabricClusterConfiguration** cmdlet gets the latest cluster configuration in JavaScript Object Notation (JSON) format.
 To run this cmdlet, you must first establish a connection by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.

+Note: At this time this cmdlet only applicable to on-premise Standalone deployments.
+If executed against a cluster which does not have the UpgradeOrchestrationService Fabric system service, the request will time out.

 ## EXAMPLES